dieEisdiele/wave2text/README.md

 # wave2text

-wave2text is a simple Rust program for generating pulse waveforms as text files (WiP).
+wave2text is a simple Rust program for generating pulsatile waveforms as text files (WiP).

 ## License